Software Maintenance

 Corrective Maintenance

-Corrective maintenance refers to addressing software defects, bugs, or errors.
+Corrective maintenance involves fixing defects or errors discovered in the software.
 It ensures that the software operates as intended and that any issues discovered during its use are promptly resolved.
 Defects can occur due to errors in design, logic, or coding.
 Design errors happen when the alterations made to the software are incorrect or incomplete.

 Preventive Maintenance